 Benefits and perquisites provided to the NEOs are summarized in the Summary Compensation Table.
-The CEO did not receive perquisites in 2012 with a total value equal to or greater than \$10,000.
+No NEO received perquisites in 2017 with a total value equal to or greater than \$10,000.

 Executive Agreements and Potential Payments on Termination or Change of Control